Mugambi12/stellar-compass/README.md

 ## Contributing

 Contributions to the Utibu Health project are welcome!
-Please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License